annaeliana7/Kefi-FIT-Blog/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Implement some UX improvements: added transitions and/or animation.
+- Implement some UX improvements

-- Implement additional pages.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>